ChatGPT uses web search in 80%+ of the prompts

 Geographic patterns

-Europe generally shows high grounding rates (85-90% across most countries), Asia-Pacific shows wide variation (70-89%), the US is below average at 64%, while Latin America and the Middle East perform well (70-91%).
+Europe runs high (85-90% in most countries).
+Asia-Pacific varies widely (70-89%).
+The US sits below average at 64%.
+Latin America and the Middle East also perform well (70-91%).

 What this means for your SEO strategy

-Old thinking: “ChatGPT rarely uses web search, so being cited is lucky”
+Old thinking: “ChatGPT rarely uses web search, so being cited is lucky.”

-- Your competitors are likely being cited regularly
+- Your competitors are likely being cited regularly.

-- Your absence from citations is noticeable
+- Your absence from citations is noticeable.

 2. Geographic targeting matters